mnit-rtmc/iris/docs/action_plans.md

 ## Events

-Whenever an action plan phase changes, a time-stamped record is added to the `action_plan_event` table.
-These events are purged automatically when older than the value of the `action_plan_event_purge_days` [system attribute].
+Whenever an action plan phase changes, a time-stamped [event] record can be stored in the `action_plan_event` table.

 [auto-fail]: vehicle_detection.html#auto-fail